thehydroimpulse/nanomsg.rs/README.md

 Status:
 -------
 The binding appears to work just fine, although do note that both rust and nanomsg are in active development.
 The test programs (nanoserv.rs, nanocli.rs) demonstrate
 the bindings in action; they create an nn_socket and send and receive messages over the wire.

 Valgrind status:
 ---------------

 Valgrind reports
 that the rust client (nanocli.rs) and server (nanoserv.rs) leak 40 bytes each, which is of concern.
-We only transfered 4 bytes between client and server.
+We only transfered 4 bytes between client and server!
 The same patterns in C code (included in this repo as clinano.c and servnano.c) do not leak at all under valgrind, so the leak has to be due to either my mis-use of rust, or a leak in the rust-generated code or runtime.

 Other protocols beyond nn_socket:
 ---------------------------------

-The other scalability protocols implemented in nanomsg work in the C side,
-         so rust ports/examples/contributions are welcome.
+The other scalability protocols implemented in nanomsg work in the C side, so rust ports/examples/contributions are welcome.
 Please feel free to fork this repo and send me pull requests with improvements.